hiteshjoshi1/microservice-docker-cart-example/README.md

 <b><code>mvn clean package</code></b>

-Copy all microservices jar to the place which is shared with the volume - Ideally this should be done througha CI JOb (TODO) cp customer-0.0.1-SNAPSHOT.jar.original /home/hitesh/jarloc
+Copy all microservices jar to the place which is shared with the volume - Ideally this should be done througha CI JOb (TODO) <br>
+<code>cp customer-0.0.1-SNAPSHOT.jar.original /home/hitesh/jarloc</code>